Primary School Curriculum

 Supporting Language Acquisition:

 Some of the most effective experiences to support the acquisition of German are the real-life experiences outside of the classroom.
-Families will be supported through suggestions from their children’s German teachers posted on the VLE.
+Families will be supported through suggestions from their children’s German teachers posted on the Schoology environment.
 A bank of resources will also be provided for families who wish to engage in further practice outside of the classroom.
 Teachers will provide regular updates activities families may engage in, including vocabulary and transactional language students may use in the community or around the school.
-Children will also encouraged to read for pleasure in German.
+Children will also be encouraged to read for pleasure in German.

 Home learning is not assigned on a regular basis: